open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

 A _creation context_ allows correlating the producer with the consumer(s) of a message, regardless of intermediary instrumentation.
-The creation context is created by the producer and must be propagated to the consumers.
+The creation context is created by the producer and must be propagated to the consumer(s).
 It must not be altered by intermediaries.
 This context helps to model dependencies between producers and consumers, regardless of the underlying messaging transport mechanism and its instrumentation.